ralbert8/ENPM662_Group5/README.md

-# ENPM662-Group 5 Riley Albert, Alex Hall and Carissa Arillo
+# Project 1 ENPM662-Group 5 Riley Albert, Alex Hall and Carissa Arillo
 %% Part 1 Teleop:
 If you place the config file in the <root workspace>/install/project_one/share/project_one/rviz/ folder, then the LaserScan will be setup correctly upon starting up Rviz with the display_part1.launch.py file.